Heather Haversham: Second marriage and departure

 Heather decides to go to his flat and confront them, only to find that Nick has overdosed on heroin.
 Nick survives and it is revealed that Nick and Charlie are long-term functioning heroin addicts who have managed to get by in life.
 Heather decides to give Nick another chance if he promises to stop taking drugs.
 Barbara warns Heather that Nick will never change.
 Heather loves Nick and thinks she can change his behaviour.
 She confiscates his cheque book and he steals Heather's jewellery and sells it to purchase heroin.
 Heather confronts Nick, who laughs in her face.
 She visits Barry Grant (Paul Usher) for advice because he his ex-girlfriend was addicted to heroin.
 He tells Heather to leave Nick, or else she will end up an addict.
 Heather decides to give Nick an additional chance but later finds him drugged up and they argue.
 Nick tries to convince Heather to take heroin with him their argument ends with Nick leaving their home.
 Nick is found dead on a bench in Sefton Park, and it is determined that he fell asleep having smoked heroin and died from hypothermia.

 In 1986, Burton decided to leave Brookside after four years to pursue other acting projects.
 Heather decides she can no longer live on Brookside Close where she has experienced so much trauma.
-She gives Barry her house keys, gets into her car and leaves without any of her belongings.
+She gives Barry her house keys, gets into her car and leaves late at night with just a couple of suitcases on the back seat.
 A solicitor later auctions off the house and its contents.
 Heather initially moved back to Ireland and never returned to Brookside Close.
-In the 1994 book, Phil Redmond's Brookside - Life in the Close, it was revealed that Heather spent three years in Ireland and then moved to Derbyshire in England.
+In the 1994 book, Phil Redmond's Brookside - Life in the Close, it was revealed that Heather spent three years in Ireland and then moved to Derbyshire.
 It was also detailed that Heather was in a long-term relationship with a general practitioner but did not want to marry him.
+In the programme, however, Heather's possessions are auctioned off by a solicitor in March 1987, after she moved to London and asked Paul (Jim Wiggins) and Annabelle Collins (Doreen Sloane) to send on only her clothes and some photographs.

 Later discussing her time in Brookside, Burton told Emily Bearn from The Daily Telegraph that "It was a wonderful training, I was still quite naïve when I joined the programme but I learned so much from it.
 You learn more on set than you ever could in a drama school."
 Burton also "absolutely loved" the fame that Brookside gave her, adding "of course it was a thrill then because I equated it with success."